-As a CA approaches the end of its validity period, planning should be put in place to ensure a smooth transition to a new CA, unless it is the intention of the organization to cease certificate production.
+As a CA approaches the end of its validity period, planning shall be initiated to ensure a smooth transition to a new CA, unless it is Lockheed Martin's intention to cease certificate production.

 Each CA's private key shall have a validity period no greater than the period described in the table below.
 Prior to the end of a CA private key's signing validity period a new CA shall be established.
 From that time on, only the new key shall be used to sign CA and/or Certificate Holder certificates.
 The older, but still valid, certificate will be available to verify old signatures until all of the certificates signed using the associated private key have also expired.
 The old private key shall continue to be used to sign CRLs and OCSP Responder certificates until the expiration of the CA certificate or expiration/revocation of all certificates issued by the CA, whichever comes first, and must be protected accordingly.